antoninogambino/Professional-README-Generator/starter/README.md

-# Readme generator app
+# Readme file generator

 ## Description
-A node app to generate readme files
+A code based app with node js to create readme files

 ## Table of Contents
 - [Installation](#installation)